akirk/friends/readme.txt

 == Frequently Asked Questions ==

+= Does this plugin create custom tables? =
+No, all the functionality is achieved with standard WordPress means.
+Subscriptions or Friends are minimal-permission users on your install.
+External posts are cached in a custom post types and attributed to those users.

+= Why does this create users on my WordPress install? = I believe this is a very elegant way to attribute content and it allows to delete the users content when you delete them.
+The users have minimal privileges, so they cannot be used to post actual content to your site.

+The users can only be used for login through your specific friend's WordPress install (they are created with a strong password throw-away password), if they have been upgraded to a "friend" or "aquaintance" user.

 = Why is the friendship established between WordPress sites and not WordPress users? = For one, this allows to stick with established WordPress configurations and terminologies.
 For example, you can use the WordPress mobile apps to post privately to your site.